cuongvuong-phoenix/dotfiles/README.md

 -   The installation will backup config file if it is exists and is not linked to the correct place.
 All backup files are under `./BACKUP/<CURRENT DATE_TIME>/`
 -   If you haven't install `oh-my-zsh` before, then after the first time installation of it, you need to **run the command above again** to get effect of configurations.
+-   Install [Hack Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.0.0/Hack.zip) and set it as default font for your Terminal.

 ## List of Packages and Configurations